 8.1 The Parties will resolve any disputes or misunderstandings regarding the intent or specific content within this Agreement according to the terms of this Section unless provided otherwise herein.

 8.2 If a dispute arises under this Agreement which cannot be resolved by the personnel directly involved (a “Dispute”), either Party may invoke the dispute resolution procedure set forth below by giving written notice to the other party of the Dispute (a “Dispute Notice”) and Kellogg will designate either its Vice President, Customer Service & Logistics (or other Kellogg designee), and Service Provider will designate its (or his/her designee), as the representatives in negotiations relating to the Dispute.
 These negotiating representatives of both parties, acting in good faith and using reasonable efforts, will work toward a reasonable and equitable resolution of the Dispute within 30 business days without the necessity of any formal proceeding.
-The Parties hereby waive the statute of limitations during such 30-day period.
 Except where clearly prevented by the nature of the Dispute, both Parties agree to continue performance of this Agreement during such 30-day period or for as long as the Parties may mutually agree, unless and until this Agreement expires or is terminated in accordance with its terms.

 8.3 If these Party representatives cannot reach a decision, then the Parties may choose one of the following options: